Tyler Gilbert: Cincinnati Reds

 On January 17, 2024, Gilbert signed a minor league contract with the Cincinnati Reds.
 In 7 games (3 starts) for the Triple–A Louisville Bats, Gilbert struggled to a 13.11 ERA with 13 strikeouts and 24 hits across 11 2/3 innings pitched.

-Philadelphia Phillies (2024)
+Philadelphia Phillies (second stint)

 On May 7, 2024, the Reds traded Gilbert to the Philadelphia Phillies in exchange for cash, and the Phillies assigned him to the Lehigh Valley IronPigs of the Triple-A International League.
 In 27 games for Lehigh Valley, he compiled a 2.06 ERA with 48 strikeouts and 7 saves over 35 innings of work.
 On August 17, the Phillies selected Gilbert's contract, adding him to their active roster.
 In 6 appearances for Philadelphia, he posted a 3.24 ERA with 4 strikeouts across 8 1/3 innings pitched.
 Gilbert was designated for assignment following the acquisition of Jesús Luzardo on December 22.

-Chicago White Sox (2025–present)
+Chicago White Sox

 On January 1, 2025, the Phillies traded Gilbert to the Chicago White Sox in exchange for Aaron Combs.
+He made 46 appearances (including five starts) for Chicago during the regular season, compiling a 4–2 record and 3.88 ERA with 49 strikeouts and one save across 51 innings pitched.

+Gilbert appeared in five games for the White Sox in 2026, but struggled to a 12.00 ERA with four strikeouts over six innings of work.
+On September 1, 2026, Gilbert was designated for assignment by Chicago.

+Pitching style

+Gilbert is a sidearm pitcher, but he used a three-quarters delivery while with the Diamondbacks.
+Gilbert throws five pitches: a sinker, a sweeper, a cutter, a four-seam fastball, and a splitter.